 How to Grow Tropical Plants Indoors

-For instance, many Caribbean indoor plants will need more humidity than a home in winter generally has.
-Place a humidifier near the plants or place them on a tray of rocks and add water to it.
+Many Caribbean indoor plants will need more humidity than a home in winter generally has.
+Place a humidifier near the plants or position your pots on a tray of rocks and add water to it.

 Watering can be a little tricky.
 Most Caribbean plants like soil that stays moist but not soggy.
 Lantana is an exception.
-Let its soil dry out between watering.
+Let your lantana’s soil dry out between watering.